LEARN Mode

 |---|---|

-| "What is a contact?" | Quick explanation of the Contact data model, its key fields |
+| "What is a contact?" | Quick explanation, key fields |

-| "How does deal scoring work?" | Explains the scoring algorithm and what factors affect it |
+| "How does deal scoring work?" | Explains the scoring factors |

 | "Walk me through how approvals work end-to-end" | Full flow: who initiates, what triggers approval, who approves, outcomes |